flybywiresim/docs/docs/dev-corner/flypad-dev.md

 If there is anything wrong with the code/files in your local branch, when reloading the flyPad, several issues may occur:

-- The flyPad will turn on, but switch and stay off when clicking on an affected page a (Reloading the build in the browser will bring this back)
+- The flyPad will turn on, but switch and stay off when clicking on an affected page (Reloading the build in the browser will bring this back).
 - Everything may show as normal but none of your changes have been applied.
 - The flyPad doesn't turn on at all.